Lrodriguez310/Flags4us_assignment1/README.txt

 Date: 10 13 2022

+11:30 pm  - Had to get my project from github / cloned repository into this cpu now I can start and continue where I left off!

 12:20PM - ADDED display name Release date instead of ReleaseDate to flag.cs and added currency and datatype to the seeddata